Have you received a letter from Ottawa Public Health?

 Why did I receive a Suspension Order from OPH?

-- OPH received your update after the “Update By Date” provided on the Notice of Incomplete Immunization letter.
+- OPH received your update after the “Update By Date” provided on the first notice letter mailed.
 A Suspension Order is automatically generated if an update is not received by the deadline.

 Immunization updates received online or by fax may take 5-10 business days to be processed.
 Once information has been processed, you will receive an email or automated voice message confirming if your child’s record is up to date or not.
 If you received confirmation that your child’s record is up to date, please disregard the Suspension Order you received.
 If you have not received confirmation, contact OPH at 613-580-6744 to review what is required to cancel the suspension.